mattPiratt/terraform-beginner-bootcamp-2023/README.md

 And the deployed resources can be seen here: https://app.terraform.io/app/qbeckmansion/workspaces/terra-house-1

+Terraform has variables.
+Can be declared in variables.tf.
+Can be ovverriten by `terraform -var name="value"`

 ## Moving html file into S3 bucket by CLI

 `aws s3 cp public/index.html s3://bartosz-tfc-bootcamp/index.html`